Cuis-Smalltalk/Cuis-Smalltalk-Dev/README.md

 * Small
 * Clean

-Like Squeak, Pharo and other Squeak variants, Cuis is also:
+Like Squeak, Cuis is also:
 * Open Source
 * Multiplatform